 - Net Promoter Score (NPS)

-Unlike CSAT score, Net Promoter Score is a follow-up survey to track overall feedback from your customers.
-It is a numerical score that gives you an insight of how likely your customers are in recommending your products and services.
+Unlike the CSAT score, the Net Promoter Score is a follow-up survey to track overall feedback from your customers.
+It is a numerical score that gives you an insight into how likely your customers are in recommending your products and services.

 A typical NPS question looks like this: